Group CN

-Group CN is a category of motorsport, introduced by the FIA in the early nineties for sports car racing.
-Group CN cars are mainly seen in hillclimbing championships or sports racing series.
+Group CN is a category of vehicles used in motorsport, introduced by the FIA in 1993 for sports car racing.
+Group CN cars are mainly used in hillclimbing championships or sports racing series.
 Group CM is a non-FIA class which is closely related to Group CN.

 Major racing series

 Group CN rules are applied to a variety of championships.
 Many championships alter the rules in their own way like the Radical European Masters and V de V championships.

 Radical European Masters

 The Radical European Masters is a spec racing series in Europe.
 It features the Radical SR8, Radical RXC Spyder and Radical SR3, each in their own class.

 V de V

 The French-based V de V organisation features two FFSA Group CN based classes.
 The endurance championship is open for any chassis and engine within the regulations.
 The V de V organisation also features the Funyo Challenge open to Peugeot powered Funyo 4 or Funyo 5.